tamphh/dotfiles-1/README.md

 ## Advertise

-A new theme will erase the previous, only the colors (Xresources) is saved into `~/.colors`.
+A new theme will erase the previous, only the colors (.Xresources) are saved into `~/.colors`.
 It change about every 15 days. if you like a theme, do a copy locally with:

     $ git clone https://github.com/szorfein/dotfiles